katerynakim/app-theme/development-strategy.md

 Header includes an company name or logo.
 Navigation bar helps the visitor to understand about the content of the webpage or website.
+This User story was creared on branch 1-header-navigation